liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 want images or content titles to be changed when the content is translated, you can make sure those fields aren't listed as localizable.
 When you follow the steps above to localize content, only fields within the structure that had the *Localizable* box checked appear within the translation window.
+Next, we'll discuss how to let users customize their site pages.

-## Allowing users to customize site pages [](id=lp-6-1-ugen03-advanced-publishing-options-0)
+## Allowing users to customize site pages

-As we discussed above, as your site becomes larger and more complex, management of the content becomes more challenging.
+As we discussed before, as your site becomes larger and more complex, management of the content becomes more challenging.
 We've gone over Liferay management tools that help you create content quickly and in an orderly fashion.
 You created a simple announcement with Liferay's structure editor that allows you to